maxhithere/maxhithere/README.md

 ‣ 🎓 I study computer science, programming, and making my own projects

-‣ 🤖 Developer of automatic bots (from my repos) and side projects
+‣ 🤖 Developer of automatic bots (from my repos) and other bots

 ‣ 🔧 I make roblox backdoors and scripts for games